tlecoz/holoplay_typescript/README.md

-       the connection may failed because of the looking-glass-driver for three.js, don't know why but I need to re-install it everyday if I want it to work (most of the time, it use the default values)
+       the connection may failed because of the looking-glass-driver for three.js, don't know why but I need to re-install it everyday if I want it to work (most of the time my app use the default values)

 - Holoplay : a top level object that drives the other classes